 World Language Admission Requirement

-All transfer applicants must have satisfied the state of Florida's foreign language admission requirement by having earned two units in one foreign language (i.e. proficiency through Spanish II) or American Sign Language in high school, or having completed through the second elementary/beginning course of one foreign language (i.e., proficiency through SPN 1121 - Beginning Spanish II) or American Sign Language in college (or documented equivalent proficiency).
+All transfer applicants must have satisfied the state of Florida's world language admission requirement by having earned two units in one world language (i.e. proficiency through Spanish II) or American Sign Language in high school, or having completed through the second elementary/beginning course of one world language (i.e., proficiency through SPN 1121 - Beginning Spanish II) or American Sign Language in college (or documented equivalent proficiency).

 College Level Proficiency Skills in Reading, Writing, and Mathematics